 WILLIAM P. DOYLE, CEO & EXECUTIVE DIRECTOR

 William P. Doyle is a marine engineer first by trade.
 He was raised in Weymouth, Massachusetts.
 He began his career at the Massachusetts Maritime Academy where he worked in the Quincy, MA shipyard breaking out and laying-up ships during the first Gulf War.
 After graduation, he sailed as an Officer in the U.S. Merchant Marine, in both the domestic and international trades for ten years.
 He earned his law degree in 2000 from Widener University School of Law.

 William Doyle is an immediate past Commissioner with the U.S. Federal Maritime Commission (FMC), serving in the Administration of Donald J. Trump for the President’s entire first year.
 Mr. Doyle was previously nominated and appointed twice by President Obama, and unanimously confirmed twice by the U.S. Senate.
 At the FMC, he led several trade delegations.
 He co-chaired the U.S.-China bilateral maritime consultations ensuring maritime related tax policies in China did not detrimentally affect U.S. business.
 He also helped to ensure the Jones Act was followed and not undermined by foreign ocean carriers attempting to exert their collective market power (through ocean carrier alliances) over U.S. service providers, such as the tug and barge industry.

 MICHAEL M. GERHARDT II, VICE PRESIDENT

 Michael M. Gerhardt II is currently the Vice President at the DCA.
 Michael is responsible for legislative advocacy and government affairs, digital strategy and communications, association management and member relations, financial management, statistical evaluation of the market, jumpstarting special projects, and acting as spokesman for the industry at regional and national meetings.
-He serves as the Treasurer and Pipeline Task Force Director for the Council for Dredging and Marine Construction Safety (www.cdmcs.org), the national voice for safety in the dredging and marine construction industry, and represents the interests of the dredging and maritime industry as a cleared advisor on the U.S. Department of Commerce’s International Trade Advisory Committee on Services (ITAC 10).
+He serves as Managing Director and Pipeline Task Force Director for the Council for Dredging and Marine Construction Safety (www.cdmcs.org), the national voice for safety in the dredging and marine construction industry, and represents the interests of the dredging and maritime industry as a cleared advisor on the U.S. Department of Commerce’s International Trade Advisory Committee on Services (ITAC 10).